erikdubois/Solus/README.md

 ##Tested on Solus 1.2.1 Shannon

-A complete tutorial with many article and video's can be found here :
+A complete tutorial with many articles and video's can be found here :

 http://erikdubois.be/solus-budgie-1-2-1/

 # Desktop environments